Dcodefrenzy/bling/README.md

 ## Available Scripts

-In the project directory, you can run:
-Before Installation
+## Before Installation

-## We Need to Install MySQL database and connect through the .env
+- We Need to Install MySQL database and connect through the .env

-- To Install dependencies
+To Install dependencies

 ### `npm install`
 This installs all needed dependencies